danilnagy/danilnagy.github.io/CV.md

 **Design Modeling Symposium - Copenhagen, Denmark** _- October 2015_

 Published and presented an original paper

+**Farm Think Workshop - Shenzhen, China** _- June 2015_

+Led a workshop about utilizing new technologies in Big Data and Machine Learning for measuring the effects of impact investment projects in rural China.

 **Techonomy Bio - Mountain View, CA** _- March 2015_